 It’s somewhat expensive to still cook yourself.
 It’s $8.99 per serving (starting at, you can ‘upgrade’ your meal by adding meats etc.), and about $72 per week if you are ordering two meals with four servings.
 That can add up.
 That’s about $900 per month for a family of four for 5 servings (only dinner) per week.

 The packaging.
 It comes in a box and then the sauces and seasonings come in separate bags (and if you order a meal kit for four, it’s basically double the packaging because of double the portions.
 It feels quite wasteful throwing all the little packages into the garbage.
 The ice packs are recyclable and the cooler bag is compostable (made out of paper and cardboard fibre as insulation), which is nice.
 There’s also coloured step-by-step instructions that feel like a bit of a waste to put in the recycling bin.

 It’s still meal preparation and clean up.
 You basically skip the mental load of ‘what to make for dinner’ and the time burden of grocery shopping for this specific meal.
 However, on work days, I really don’t have 30 minutes of time to spare to cook a meal, when my kids are screaming for attention and hangry.
-I found it better to have dinner ready in the Instant Pot or just to eat left overs for dinner.
+I found it better to have dinner ready in the Instant Pot or just to eat left overs for dinner to heat up.
 You still have to clean up the dishes and pots and pans.
-I find that since you the the meal is prepared within 30 minutes there are a number of pots and pans to use (many parts of the recipe are cooking at the same time).
+I find that since you the the meal is prepared within 30 minutes there are still a number of pots and pans to use (many parts of the recipe are cooking at the same time).

 The portions are smallish.
 The portions are pretty small (they are about the right size for me, but my husband eats a lot).
 They are perfect for a smaller family of four (we have a 4 and 2 year old) with some leftovers for the next day.
 Chefs Plate indicates they are a healthy meal kit delivery option because the portions are controlled.